 MORE INFO

-If you’re new to Yoga or movement or even just new to Ebb & Flow, you might have heaps of questions about the practice, the studio and what it’s all about.
+If you’re new to Yoga or Reformer or even just new to Ebb & Flow, you might have heaps of questions about the practice, the studio and what it’s all about.
 We aim to create an open, friendly and supportive community at our studio.
 So, have a read up on the commonly asked questions and on what to expect on your first visit.
 Please feel free to give us a buzz with any other questions you might have, we’re always happy to have a chat!

 What to bring?